Lady of the Lake: Names and origins

 Today, the Lady of the Lake is best known as the character called either Nimue, or several scribal variants of Ninianne and Viviane.
 French and foreign medieval authors and copyists since the early 13th century produced various forms of the latter two.
 Such forms include Nymenche (in addition to Ninianne / Ninienne) in the Vulgate Lancelot; Nim[i]ane and Ui[n/ui]ane (in addition to Viviane) in the Vulgate Merlin (Niniane in the version Livre d'Artus); Nin[i]eve / Nivene / Niviène / Nivienne and Vivienne in the Post-Vulgate Merlin (Niviana in the Spanish Baladro del Sage Merlin); and Nimiane / Niniame and Vivian / Vivien in Arthour and Merlin and Henry Lovelich's Merlin.
 Further variations of these include alternate spellings with the letter i written as y, such as in the cases of Nymanne (Nimanne as in Michel le Noir's Merlin) and Nynyane (Niniane).
 According to Lucy Paton, the most primitive French form of this name might have been Niniane.
 Danielle Quéruel of the Bibliothèque nationale de France explains:

 Fairies are one of the most important elements of Arthurian fantasy.
 They are supernatural beings of Celtic origin, often fatal women, whose figures are an extension of the nymphs and goddesses of antiquity.
 Knights searching for adventures meet these women with strange powers in the dark and deep forests but also in the castles that stand on their roads.
 Beneficial or malicious, they often hide their nature under the guise of a virgin in distress in order to test the bravery and virtue of the knights.

 Among these fairies, Viviane plays a prominent role.
 The Lady of the Lake, called Niniène or Niniane in medieval texts, embodies the traditional water fairy.
 It is she who spirits away the newborn Lancelot to keep him and raises him in her domain of the Lake, sheltered from the world.
 Once he is knighted, she will always keep an eye on her protégé, whom she will save several times from madness.

 The much later form Nimue, in which the letter e can be written as ë or é, was invented and popularized by Thomas Malory through his 15th-century English Le Morte d'Arthur and itself has several variations: her name appears as Nymue, Nyneue, Nyneve and Nynyue in William Caxton's print edition, but it had been rather Nynyve (used predominantly) and Nenyve in the Winchester Manuscript.
 Even though 'Nymue' (with the m) appears only in the Caxton text, the modernized and standardized 'Nimue' is now the most common form of the name of Malory's character, as Caxton's edition was the only version of Le Morte d'Arthur published until 1947.
-Nimue is also sometimes rendered by modern authors and artists as either Nimuë or Nimüe (the forms introduced in the 19th century through Tennyson's poem "Enid and Nimuë: The True and the False" and Burne-Jones' painting Merlin and Nimüe), or Nimueh.
+Nimue is also sometimes rendered by modern authors and artists as either Nimuë or Nimüe (the forms introduced in the 19th century through Tennyson's poem "Enid and Nimuë: The True and the False" and Burne-Jones' painting Merlin and Nimüe.)